New Update: Boost Social Proof with Reviews & Automation

 “Common types of gambling or gaming activities which may require permission [from Meta] include betting, lotteries, raffles, casino, fantasy sports, bingo, poker, skill game tournaments, and sweepstakes.”

-Moreover, it’s important to understand the broader legal concept of ‘consideration.’
-It doesn’t just refer to monetary payments but includes any exchange of value.
+Further to the rule above, Facebook prohibits requiring any type of “consideration” to enter your contest.
+This doesn’t just refer to monetary payments but includes any exchange of value.

 This can mean personal information like an email address or phone number can be a ‘consideration.’
 Therefore, ensure your contest doesn’t fall under this broader category, which might conflict with Facebook’s policies and certain legal requirements.